Azure/ResourceModules/modules/consumption/budget/README.md

 | [`startDate`](#parameter-startdate) | string | The start date for the budget.
 Start date should be the first day of the month and cannot be in the past (except for the current month). |
 | [`thresholds`](#parameter-thresholds) | array | Percent thresholds of budget for when to get a notification.
 Can be up to 5 thresholds, where each must be between 1 and 1000. |

+### Parameter: `amount`

+The total amount of cost or usage to track with the budget.

+- Required: Yes
+- Type: int

+### Parameter: `name`

+The name of the budget.

+- Required: Yes
+- Type: string

 ### Parameter: `actionGroups`

 List of action group resource IDs that will receive the alert.
 Required if neither `contactEmails` nor `contactEmails` was provided.

 - Required: No
 - Type: array
 - Default: `[]`

+### Parameter: `contactEmails`

+The list of email addresses to send the budget notification to when the thresholds are exceeded.
+Required if neither `contactRoles` nor `actionGroups` was provided.

+- Required: No
+- Type: array
+- Default: `[]`

-### Parameter: `amount`
+### Parameter: `contactRoles`

-The total amount of cost or usage to track with the budget.
+The list of contact roles to send the budget notification to when the thresholds are exceeded.
+Required if neither `contactEmails` nor `actionGroups` was provided.

-- Required: Yes
+- Required: No
-- Type: int
+- Type: array
+- Default: `[]`

 ### Parameter: `category`

 The category of the budget, whether the budget tracks cost or usage.

 - Required: No
 - Type: string
 - Default: `'Cost'`